“If you were me, what would you do to feel better and lose some weight?”

 – Food is food.
 Eat for convenience and pleasure.
 Quality is your enemy.
 Organic?
 For the hippies.
 Grass fed beef?
 Are you kidding?
 How are farmers supposed to justify giving their cattle hormones and antibiotics if they just naturally stay healthy eating grass on pasture.
 And letting them live off of just one food?
 How boring.
 Think of how much you like corn, soy, wheat, candy and whatever else they throw in the cattle feed bins.
 The cows must LOVE it!
 Plus it fattens them up much quicker and ruins much of the beneficial fatty acids they would have developed eating their natural diet.
 We do not want any of those health promoting fats sneaking into your diet!

-- If man made it, eat it.
+– If man made it, eat it.
 If nature made it, look for a version that man made better.
 Look for upgraded food or food that humans have added a lot of stuff to.
 Bottom line: Mother Nature screwed it all up, humans are much smarter, we have evolved and have figured out how to do it better.
-We now have scientists that have it all figured out.
+We now have scientists with PhD.s that are paid to create unhealth promoting foods.
 For instance: Why go through the trouble of making your own guacamole (which might make you feel better) when you can get guacamole made out of soybean oil and lots of chemicals that make it so much more unhealthy and it will also last forever so you can keep eating it as long your failing heart desires.

 – Just follow the USDA food pyramid, I mean “food plate”.
 It is sure to serve you well.
 It is based on psuedo-political-science and you can always trust the lobbying and money behind Big Agriculture to put a few extra pounds on your hips in exchange for turning a profit.